Caliope-SpeechProcessingLab/SpeechTester/README.md

    #### g.
 Set up your locutor array

    This array is located in the file speechTester.sh.
 The name of the variable is "tsujs" and is composed of all locutor identifiers.
 A locutor identifier is a portion of the audio filename that identifies a unique locutor of your experiment.
 This allows to make an structured cross-validation in the testing stage of the recognition experiment.
+An audio filename must exposed a certain structured.
+The filename is comprised of fields which are separated by "\_" characters.
+First field must indicate the word recorded.
+The second one has to show the locutor identifier, which can be any sequence of letters that you prefer.
+The rest of the audio filename is free-writing.
 For example, you may have several .wav files with the following names: ba_S01.wav, be_S01.wav, be_S02.wav, or bi_S05.wav.
 In this case, the locutor identifiers would be "S01", "S02", and "S05".
 An example of such locutor array for this case would be:

     tsujs=('S01' 'S02' 'S05')